NodeBE4/opinion/_posts/2022-03-14-EnclavedMicrostate.md

 ----- __233.3__ -----2022-03-20 16:58:10+08:00:

-The blue-grey bit isn't consistently on all her outfits, but you can just about catch it on her main one: https://static.wikia.nocookie.net/virtualyoutuber/images/4/4a/Yuzuki_Choco_-_Full_Illustration_01.jpg/revision/latest/scale-to-width-down/462?cb=20190725165734
+The blue-grey bit isn't consistently present on all her outfits, but you can just about catch it on her main one: https://static.wikia.nocookie.net/virtualyoutuber/images/4/4a/Yuzuki_Choco_-_Full_Illustration_01.jpg/revision/latest/scale-to-width-down/462?cb=20190725165734

 ----- __233.4__ -----2022-03-20 17:52:09+08:00: